Read time 7 minutes

 - Delete the user from G Suite

-- Go to Users in the Google Admin Console (log in an administrator).
+- Access the Users section within the Google Admin Console by logging in as an administrator.